 Why degenerative disc disease in the lower back is so common

-The lumbar spine is under a constant amount ofpressure.
-As a result, the spongy discs responsible for cushioning and separating the lumbar vertebrae tend to become gradually worn and weakened over the years.
-This natural disc deterioration isn’t necessarily problematic, but if herniated disc material or a swollen disc comes in contact with a nerve or the spinal cord, a number of painful symptoms can be experienced.
+The lumbar spine is under a constant amount of pressure.
+As a result, the discs responsible for cushioning and separating the lumbar vertebrae tend to become gradually worn and weakened over the years.
+This natural disc deterioration isn’t necessarily problematic, but if herniated disc material or a swollen disc comes into contact with a nerve root or spinal cord, a number of painful symptoms can be experienced.

-- Obesity — Carrying excess body weight increases the burden placed on the lumbar spine.
+- Obesity, which increases the burden placed on the lumbar spine

-- Poor posture — Improper spinal alignment increases strain on the anatomical components of the lumbar spine.
+- Poor posture andimproper spinal alignment increases strain on parts of the lumbar spine

-- Improper lifting techniques — Lifting incorrectly greatly increases the chance of experiencing a lower back injury.
+- Improper lifting techniques, which greatly increase the chance of experiencing a lower back injury

-- Participation in high-impact sports — Football, hockey, rugby, and other high-impact sports can take their toll on the lumbar spine.
+- Participation in high-impact sports like football, hockey and baseball, which take their toll on the lumbar spine

-- Golf — The frequent bending, twisting, and exertion associated with golfing makes degenerative disc disease in the back a common condition for avid golfers.
+- The frequent bending, twisting and exertion associated with golfing makes degenerative disc disease in the back a common condition for avid golfers

-- Abusing nicotine — Nicotine can interfere with the discs’ ability to absorb nutrients and stay hydrated.
+- Abusing nicotine can interfere with the disc’s ability to absorb nutrients and stay hydrated